 Many cat parents realize that decreased appetite is a sign of potential illness in their kitty.
 They’re right.
 But what some cat owners may not know is that increased appetite — a condition known medically as polyphagia — can also signal a health concern, one that could be physical or psychological.

 Typically, the stimulus to eat is relatively simple.
 It’s hunger, which triggers appetite centers in the brain.
 While two key centers in the brain — the hunger center and the satiety center — are very important in controlling hunger and fullness, other factors also play a role in feeding behaviors of pets.

-According to Richard Bowen, DVM, PhD, with Colorado State University’s College of Veterinary Medicine and Biomedical Sciences, “environmental” factors can substantially impact food intake.
+Environmental factors can substantially impact food intake.
 Food aroma and taste, learned preferences and aversions, and psychological states such as fear, boredom or depression can all affect a cat’s feeding behavior.

 Several digestive system factors also influence food intake:

 - Distention (or fullness) of the stomach and intestines

 - Absorption of nutrients, including glucose, amino acids and fatty acids

 Collectively, the central nervous system, digestive system and endocrine (hormonal) system work together to control cat (as well as dog and human) appetite.